Tenuo Temporal Integration

 - Activity-level authorization: Each activity execution is authorized against warrant constraints

-- Proof-of-Possession (PoP): Ed25519 signature verification when
+- Proof-of-Possession (PoP): Ed25519 signature verification for every warranted activity (requires

-trusted_rootsis configured - Warrant propagation: Warrants flow through workflow headers automatically
+trusted_rootson the worker config) - Warrant propagation: Warrants flow through workflow headers automatically

 - Child workflow delegation: Attenuate warrants when spawning child workflows via